 The big boss took us on a guided tour of the city.
 Then we drove through the streets of Gyumri, following behind him to a hotel he suggested.
 A really nice hotel.
 We told him it was beyond our budget, and he said not to worry, we didn’t need to pay a single cent.
 He said we should put our bags down in our rooms, he would wait at the lobby for us to get refreshed, and then take us all out to celebrate my birthday.
 It ended up being a long night, in a private room of a classy restaurant.
 We dined like we were royalty.
 When the main course appeared, there was a moment of synchronised confusion as we realised that all the food from for the last couple of hours was simply the entree.
 The drinks didn’t stop.
 It was the three of us, plus the Big Boss and the younger guy – who was directed here and there to do things like driving down to the store and buy more cigarettes, and to figure out how to get the Karaoke machine working.
 He did both, and more.

-This continued for two nights and three days.
+Our time with our new Armenian friends continued for two nights and three days.
 Whatever we wanted to do, or see, we were chauffeured around.
-None of us paid for anything.
+We never paid for anything.
 Not food, drinks, site-seeing, not even cigarettes.
 Hotels, breakfast, lunch, dinner, museums, day trips, we tried to pay, several times.
 Oh, how we tried.
 They wouldn’t hear of it.

 So, this is Armenia.

 Three days after the border crossing, we exchanged sad goodbyes, hopped in the car, and finally drove on to Yerevan.
 We were convoyed to the outskirts of Gyumri, and placed on the road to the capital.
 There was a shop, so of course big boss bought us a few last drinks, and some snacks for the road.
 We said some more goodbyes.